PaulSchaller/nytreact/README.md

 ## *About This Program*

 This program allows a user to choose a topic to research with the New York Times.
 The user chooses a topic and a range of dates within the New York Times archives to research from.
 Once these selections are made, a list of articles related to the topic is given.
-From this list, the user can select articles to read by clicking a button on the button which will link the user to the article on the New York Times API.
+From this list, the user can select articles to read by clicking a button which will link the user to the article on the New York Times API.
 If the user wants to save this article for future reference, he can click a button that will save the article.

 Once an article is saved, it will be included in a database of other saved articles.
 From this list, the user can link to the article or decide to delete the article from the collection.